In the Press

-“…in a revival of Verdi’s “Don Carlo” the great bass Ferruccio Furlanetto is giving a spellbinding master class on the adage. … Mr. Furlanetto meets Verdi’s demanding, wrenching music with commanding power and moving vulnerability in both voice and gesture.”
+“Mr. Furlanetto meets Verdi’s demanding, wrenching music with commanding power and moving vulnerability in both voice and gesture.”

-One of the greatest basses of our time Ferruccio Furlanetto is one of the most sought-after singers in the world.
+Hailed as one of the greatest basses of our time Ferruccio Furlanetto is one of the most sought-after singers in the world.
 The critics praise him for his vast range, thundering vocal power, and excellent acting ability.

 His amazing international career began with the role of King Philip II in Verdi’s Don Carlo at the Salzburg Easter Festival under the baton of Herbert von Karajan in 1986.
 In the same year he debuted at the Salzburg Summer Festival with the role of Figaro in Mozart’s opera.
 His debuts on the leading opera stages happened earlier: Scala in 1979, the Metropolitan Opera in 1980, and the Vienna State Opera in 1985.